Darcie spends her free time going down research rabbit holes and occasionally writing down what she finds.

 Ryan Haupt of Skeptoid.com posted an article in which he quoted from an unsourced email interview of Mark Matthews in 2001, where he allegedly gave a more thorough explanation of the incident.
 In this supposed interview, Matthews said:

 It was and is no "monster."
 It was not leathery or had wet matted fur.
 It was not 3–5 tall.
 It did not stand erect.
 The animal I saw was obviously some type of lizard that someone had as a pet that either got too large for its aquarium, escaped by accident or they simply got tired of it.
 It was less than 3 feet in length, ran across the road and was probably blinded by my headlights.
 It presented no aggressive action.

-Matthews additionally claimed that the he had only intended to capture the creature in order to support Shockey's story, as he wasn't being taken seriously.
+Matthews additionally claimed that he had only intended to capture the creature to support Shockey's story, as he wasn't being taken seriously.

 It is unclear whether Matthews changed his story to avoid the ridicule he was experiencing or because he genuinely wanted to recant.

 So, where did these Loveland Frogmen originate from?
 Like many cryptid legends, it's unclear.

 Some claim the legend goes back centuries.
 This version of the legend claims that the native Twightwee people warned French explorers in the 17th century about a creature called the Shawnahooc.

 The Shawnahooc was a river demon described as a hybrid between a frog and a man, minus the nose and hair a man would have.
 It had dark and bumpy skin and was also said to be wrinkled and slimy.
 The Shawnahooc guarded the river banks and chased away anyone who came into its territory.
 It was thought to be immortal.

 Due to the wands described in some versions of the story of the first sighting, there has been speculation that the Loveland Frog might be alien in nature.
 But what's a good cryptid legend without speculation that it might be an alien?